9V1KG/maidenhead/README.md

 # Maidenhead Locator Functions
 These scripts contains useful functions related to the maidenhead locator used in ham radio operations.
 (c) 9V1KG

 ## Scripts
-    1. calc_dist.py: distance and azimuth between teo locators
-    2. geo2loc.py: Calculates locator based on lat/lon dec.
-       (4 to 10 characters)
-    3. conv_google.py: Calculates locator from google plusd code (4 to 10 character)
+    1. maiden.py
+    2. locdist.py

+## maiden.py
+The script contains the class with functions to calculate the maidenhead locator (4 to 10 char), geographical position and/or the open location code (Google plus code).
+Run the script and input position, locator or open location code to ger the result.

-To calculate Google pluse code, the module openlocationcode need to be installed:
+To calculate Google plus code the openlocationcode module needs to be installed:

     pip install openlocationcode

-See code for further details.
+## locdist.py
+This script calculates the distance and beam direction (azimuth) between two locator positions.
+Put your own locator as constant in maiden.py

+    MY_LOC = "XXddxxddxx"